1983 Great Taste Coffee Makers season: Occurrences

-During the Open Conference, the Coffee Makers were on top of the standings when in their game against Galerie Dominique in the second round of eliminations, coach Jimmy Mariano was quote as saying "We didn't intend to win", which was carried out by the media and by his admission to deliberately lose the game, Mariano was sacked from his job.
-Former Crispa coach Baby Dalupan, who was hired as team consultant during the second conference, has taken over to replaced Mariano on the Great Taste bench starting the semifinal round.
+During the Open Conference, the Coffee Makers were on top of the standings when in their game against Galerie Dominique in the second round of eliminations, coach Jimmy Mariano was quoted as saying "We didn't intend to win", which was carried out by the media as an admission of deliberately losing the game.
+Mariano was subsequently sacked from his job, and former Crispa coach Baby Dalupan, who was hired as team consultant during the second conference, took over to replace Mariano beginning the semifinal round.